ktsuench/mean/README.md

 # MEAN-Vagranti
 This project is a server using the MEAN stack running on Ubuntu 16.04 LTS in Vagrant.

 On startup of the server, the application and associated processes will be started automatically.
 The application will be available on localhost:7500.
-By using this, there is a unified development environment between developers on the same team and Vagrant allows sharing the box online so that changes to the box can be synced in real time between developers.
+By using this, there is a unified development environment between developers on the same team and Vagrant allows sharing the environment online so that changes to the environment can be synced in real time between developers.

 ## Getting Started
 ### Installing Vagrant